Alpha shapes in kernel density estimation: Experiments

 In \cite{carlsson2008klein}, the authors studied the topology of a certain space of local $3\times 3$ high intensity patches of the van Hateren data set of natural images, which was investigated earlier by Lee, Mumford, and Pederson \cite{hateren_schaaf_1998,mumford2003nonlinear}.
-They gave quantitative evidence using the witness complex that those patches lie along a two-dimensional locus parametrized by the Klein bottle.
+They gave quantitative evidence using the witness complex that those patches lie along a sublocus of a parametrized Klein bottle, called the three-circle model.
+Using a similar setup, we apply our construction to data sets of coordinate patches taken from $28\times 28$ images of handwritten digits from the MNIST data set \cite{deng2012mnist}.
+Instead of using small $3\times 3$ patches, we project onto discrete versions of the Hermite polynomials up to quadratic order.
+Using the alpha complexes, we obtain surprisingly descriptive geometric models corresponding to different regions in the Klein bottle as one varies the digit.